 According to a news release by the Minnesota Department of Health, Minnesota will begin a monitoring program for people who have recently traveled in West Africa.
+If you plan on traveling and need to rent a car visit http://www.rentco.com.au.
 The framework for the program involves identifying travelers based on their possible exposure to the Ebola virus and monitoring as follows:

 - All identified travelers will receive active case management that will include twice daily monitoring by MDH staff.

 - None of the individuals being monitored will be allowed to use public transportation for trips lasting longer than three hours, regardless of exposure history.

 - Only those with a known exposure will be restricted from using local public transit or attending mass gatherings.

 - All travelers will be allowed to have family members in their home.

 - Only those travelers who treated an Ebola patient and have been exposed will be required to be restricted in their home (have no physical contact with others).